-Short history of the Kharma Foundation’s projects over the last 9 years:
+A short history of the Kharma Foundation’s projects:

 That year we also visited for the first time Baan Huay Grataai School in Mae Sariang district.
 This school received sports equipment, as well as blankets and personal items such as clothing, snacks and 1000 kilo of rice for approximate 70 children.